thingsboard/thingsboard.github.io/use-cases/tank-level-monitoring.md

 The incorporation of tanks and units selection further personalises the user interface, enabling more precise monitoring and management, while the streamlined interface ensures swift navigation and enhanced user experience, catering to various monitoring and management needs related to fuel level in tanks.

-## Benefits of the Fuel Level Monitoring template
+## Benefits of the Tank Level Monitoring template

 Save up to 90% of development time for your fuel level monitoring solution by utilising the following platform benefits:
  - reliable and scalable data collection for your tanks sensors;